JessiVelazquez/reading-notes/README.md

 **Bio**

-With a background in environmental science/resource management and GIS, I am ready to take the next step to become a developer.
+With a background in environmental science/resource management and GIS, I am ready to take the next step and become a developer.

 # **What This Site is About**
 This site is a collection of notes from Code Fellows courses 102, 201, 301, and 401.